srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 CU/DU
 =====

-The CU/DU is provided by the srsRAN Project gNB.
+The CU/DU is provided by the |project_name| gNB.
 The Open Fronthaul (OFH) Library offers the required interface between the DU and the RU.

 RU